-Finding Xbox One controller deals has been near impossible in 2020.
-Now, we’re happy to say, there are more good selections of controllers and accessories.
-The Microsoft controllers are so good it can be hard to recommend anything else.
-The official Xbox One wireless controller (and its pro-grade sibling, the Xbox One Elite controller) remain the best way to play games on the Xbox console, but they’re also perfect for gaming on a PC.
-Regardless of which platform you’re gaming on or what type of gamepad you’re after, we’ve rounded up all the best Xbox One controller deals right here, so read on.
+Searching for good Xbox One controller deals in 2020 was very hard, but now, there’s been a significant improvement in the selection of discounted controllers and accessories.
+Microsoft controllers are so good that it’s hard to recommend controllers from other manufacturers.
+The official Xbox One wireless controller and its pro-grade sibling, the Xbox One Elite controller, remain the best ways to play games on the Xbox consoles, but they’re also perfect for gaming on a PC.
+Regardless of your preferred gaming platform and what type of gamepad you’re after, we’ve rounded up all the best Xbox One controller deals right here, so read on.

-- Razer Wolverine V2 Gaming Controller for PC & Xbox One — $100
+- Razer Wolverine Tournament Edition Gaming Controller for Xbox One & PC — $80, was $120

 There are two main variants of the Xbox One controller: The standard gamepad that comes with every Xbox One console, and the “pro”-style Xbox One Elite controller.
 If you own an Xbox One, then you’re already familiar with the basic wireless controller that comes with it — but “basic” doesn’t mean “mediocre.”
 The Xbox One wireless controller is still one of the best, featuring a similar shape to the beloved Xbox 360 gamepad but with notable improvements to the buttons, bumpers, and dual analog sticks.

 Another great feature of the Xbox One wireless controller is how seamlessly it connects to a computer.
 Microsoft is the name behind both the Xbox One console and the Windows operating system, and Microsoft intertwined the Xbox and PC gaming ecosystems with Windows 10.
 This means that if you like to game on platforms such as Steam and prefer a controller for certain games, the Xbox One gamepad is a solid choice.